cbuchner1/CudaMiner/README.txt

 -l K1000x32   << fastest on my GTX 780
 -l T1000x24

-Best to replace the 1000 blocks with a large multiple of your card's multiprocessor count.
-At least a few hundred, but probably less than 3000.
+Best to replace the 1000 blocks with the number of your card's CUDA cores, or even twice that value.
+It seems fastest that way,

 Pick a pool or solo-mine.
 Good luck!